grapheo12/gsoc-proposal/proposal.md

 3. Inspecting the code to find how scheduling and dequeing of jobs are done.

 4. Suggesting high level improvements to the code.

+    (I suggest to use docstrings and/or [type hints](https://docs.python.org/3/library/typing.html) in all the functions so that new people viewing the code can understand it easily.)

 5. Reading about Ceph integration testing using Teuthology and the structure of the suites.